Full Race Recap, Analysis & Official Top 10 – UCI MTB World Series Round 1

 👉 No one could control the race—yet.

-The first major move came mid-race when Filippo Colombo (SUI) attacked decisively.
+Mid-Race Move: Filippo Colombo Lights It Up The first major move came mid-race when Filippo Colombo (SUI) attacked decisively.

 Accelerating hard, Colombo: